Jungle share single 'Candle Flame' and tell us about "explosive" fourth album 'Volcano'

 “They’re all just amazing, choreographed music videos, but we’ve tried to put some more context in there and drop some Easter eggs for the fans.”

 Although ‘Candle Flame’ is the first single, it’s not the official first taste of the album as last year’s ‘Problemz’ has made it onto the tracklist.
-It’s twin single ‘Good Times’, however has been left off, which Lloyd-Watson told NME was purposeful.
+It’s twin single ‘Good Times’, however has been left off, which J Lloyd told NME was purposeful.

 “I think the songs on this new record just started to develop in a way that left [‘Good Times’] behind.
 It was almost like that was a beta version of what this new sound is.
 We tried to put it in there a few times, and it just didn’t feel right, whereas ‘Problemz’ did feel right.”